antodima/Fis4Knime/README.md

 # FisPro2Knime

 # Description
-Every folder contains the sources of a Knime Plug-in and implements a FisPro routine.
+The sources folder contains the sources of a Knime Plug-in and implements a FisPro routine.
+The jar folder contains the Knime Plug-ins jar files.

 # Prerequisites
 <pre>